drazioti/python_scripts/paper_ns/Readme.md

 The code is written in sagemath, ver.
 6.9

-the code was used in paper: Birthday type attacks to the Naccache-Stern Knapsack cryptosystem,to appear in : IPL, joint work with M. Anastasiadisa, , N. Chatzis.
+the code was used in paper: Birthday type attacks to the Naccache-Stern Knapsack cryptosystem,to appear in : IPL, joint work with M. Anastasiadis and N. Chatzis.